-How Like An Angel is a show for the six acrobats of Australian contemporary circus group Circa and the nine singers of I Fagiolini.
+How Like An Angel is a show for six acrobats of Australian contemporary circus group Circa and nine singers of I Fagiolini.

-The idea of putting the two groups together came from Jonathan Holloway, former director of the Norfolk & Norwich Festival and now at Perth International Arts Festival (where the show was premiered).
+The idea of putting the two groups together came from Jonathan Holloway, former director of the Norfolk & Norwich Festival and Perth International Arts Festival (where the show was premiered in 2012).
 The show was created by Yaron Lifschitz and Robert Hollingworth, Circa and I Fagiolini’s respective directors.